nautobot/nautobot/nautobot/docs/additional-features/jobs.md

 A list of strings (field names) representing the order your job [variables](#variables) should be rendered as form fields in the job submission UI.
 If not defined, the variables will be listed in order of their definition in the code.

+#### `has_sensitive_variables`

+Default: `True`

+When set to True, it prevents the job's input parameters from being saved to the database.

+Important notes about jobs with sensitive variables:

+* Jobs can only be executed immediately via UI or API.
+* Jobs with sensitive variables cannot be set for approval.

 #### `hidden`

 Default: `False`